tsah99/woof/README.md

 ### Our Product

 Woof is the next generation of online learning.
 We are committed to making the online lecture experience more engaging, collaborative, social, and fun for students everywhere.
+Check out Woof <a href="https://dev7728.drwxt430ph9q8.amplifyapp.com">here</a>.

 ### Team Matrix